 As preposterous as it may sound, the mere act of heating food increases its energy potential (aka calorie count).
 This means that if you eat a plate of raw broccoli you will consume fewer calories than if you ate that same broccoli steamed.
-And I don’t mean with the addition of oils, herbs and spices.
-All things being equal, and regardless of cooking method, if you take any food and heat it up, the amount of calories that food contains increases as a result.
+And I don’t mean with the addition of oils, herbs, and spices.
+All things being equal, and regardless of cooking method, if you take any food and heat it up, the number of calories that food contains increases as a result.

 I know this probably sounds like an old wives tale or an urban legend, but it’s been scientifically proven.
 According to Richard Wrangham, an evolutionary biologist at Harvard University,

 “Whether we are talking about plants or meat, eating cooked food provides more calories than eating the same food raw.
 And that means that the calorie counts we’ve grown so used to consulting are routinely wrong.”1

 And the difference in calories, between cooked and raw foods, isn’t just pre-digestion.
 There is also a significant difference in how much energy is expended during the digestion process.

 It was previously believed that only 10% of all calories were burned off during digestion, which may be true for cooked and processed foods, but for raw foods that number is higher.
 Raw and cooked foods are processed differently as they move through our digestive system and beyond, and it’s been proven that raw foods require between 15 and 35 percent more energy to digest.
 These Thermic Effect of Food (TEF) calories are an important consideration when calculating caloric intake.
 But, for those wishing to lose pounds, it may be better to concentrate on pre-digestion calories and consider TEF a caloric buffer, in case of overindulgence.